 We will be sharing them as part of our pitch for funding to fully stage this show.
 We will also be using them on our social media to promote the show and share the joy of dancing with community.

 The themes gathered from this survey will be used to inform the themes explored in the open community workshops which will then culminate in a local ‘Work In Progress’ performance at Metro Arts Brisbane.
 They will also be gathered for research to better understand and explore the significance of dance in Australian society and culture.
 Furthermore, how freedom of movement (dance) in public spaces is important by exploring the consequences and feelings around restricted movement.
 This research will add to the body of research that has explored historical restrictions of dance in different contexts.
 By publishing this research, it will be impactful to policy makers when responding to public health emergencies.
 Specifically for decision making in wellbeing initiatives outside of “sport.”
 In the unthinkable event of future pandemics policy makers will have an evaluation of the importance of dance.

+To thank you for your time we will send you a FREE Bring a Plate Dance class voucher.
 If you would prefer to provide your survey answers via the phone then please send us a message or give us a call and we can call you back to take your responses.
 The contact number for a call back is +61 424 093 392